 Queen Victoria’s last visit to Darmstadt was in 1895.
 After a trip to the south of France she arrived in Darmstadt on 24th April 1895.
 On 26th April she made a trip to Kronberg to visit her daughter Victoria, the dowager Empress of Germany, in her residence Friedrichshof.
 On 29th April she departed from Darmstadt for the last time.

-If I have counted correctly the Queen Victoria visited Darmstadt nine times.
-In total she spent 49 days in Darmstadt and spent 40 nights there.
+If I have counted correctly the Queen Victoria visited Darmstadt ten times.
+In total she spent 49 days and 40 nights there.